scipy-2023-image-analysis/tutorial/tutorial/03_adv0_make_a_plugin.md

 to add functionality to the viewer and to bundle custom functions into a nice user interface.

-In this tutorial, we will make a napari analysis plugin for a the watershed segmentation we implemented in the previous section.
+In this tutorial, we will make a napari analysis plugin for the watershed segmentation we implemented in the previous section.

 The steps in making a napari plugin are as follows: